Efficiently Enhancing Zero-Shot Performance of Instruction Following Model via Retrieval of Soft Prompt: Experimental Results

 \section{Experimental Results}

-\paragraph{\textsc{RoSPr} enhances accuracy of T0.} Table \ref{table:main_zero-shot} shows the zero-shot performance on the 11 evaluation datasets. \textsc{T0+RoSPr} outperforms \textsc{T0} on 10 datasets among the 11 evaluation datasets.
+\paragraph{\textsc{RoSPr} enhances the performance of T0 efficiently.} Table \ref{table:main_zero-shot} shows the performance of the 11 evaluation datasets. \textsc{T0+RoSPr} outperforms \textsc{T0} on 10 datasets among the 11 evaluation datasets.
 Specifically, \textsc{T0+RoSPr} outperforms \textsc{T0} on RTE (+6.99\% points), CB (+4.12\% points), ANLI R1 (+3.24\% points), and COPA (+2.87\% points).
-This shows that soft prompt retrieval assists hard prompts for zero-shot task generalization~\footnote{One exception is WSC, which is a binary classification task (yes/no) predicting whether the reference of the pronoun is correct.
+This shows that soft prompt retrieval assists hard prompts for zero-shot task generalization with a negligible number of additional parameters (0.007\%)~\footnote{One exception is WSC, which is a binary classification task (yes/no) predicting whether the reference of the pronoun is correct.
 We observed that the evaluation data of this dataset has unbalanced labels, containing over 60\% of "No" labels.
 This might be the reason why T0-11B underperforms T0-3B only on this dataset \cite{sanh2021multitask}.
 Indeed, predicting only "No" on this dataset outperforms T0-11B (63.46$>$61.45).}.
-Also, applying \textsc{Var} with \textsc{T0+RoSPr} further improves the zero-shot task generalization performance of \textsc{T0+RoSPr}, showing that considering the answer choice distribution is beneficial for zero-shot setting, aligned with results from \citet{zhao2021calibrate, shi2022nearest}.
-Applying both \textsc{Var+Inter} result in the highest overall average accuracy, outperforming T0 by 2.18\% points.
-Furthermore, while \textsc{T0} outperforms \textsc{GPT-3} on 3 datasets (RTE, StoryCloze, WiC), \textsc{T0+RoSPr} additionally outperforms \textsc{GPT-3} on 2 datasets (ANLI R1 and CB) and enlarging the score gap for RTE, StoryCloze and WiC.
+Also, while \textsc{T0} outperforms \textsc{GPT-3} on 3 datasets (RTE, StoryCloze, WiC), \textsc{T0+RoSPr} additionally outperforms \textsc{GPT-3} on 2 datasets (ANLI R1 and CB) and enlarging the score gap for RTE, StoryCloze and WiC.

+\textsc{RoSPr} also outperforms finetuning baselines even without utilizing any training instances of the target task.
+We first observe that \textsc{PT} harms the performance of the backbone model, which aligns with the result of \citet{liu2022few, gu2021ppt} that prompt tuning is unstable when the training instances or the training steps are small.
+By comparing ATTEMPT with \textsc{RoSPr}, \textsc{RoSPr} outperforms ATTEMPT on 7 out of 10 tasks and 1.21\% points on the mean accuracy of 10 tasks.
+This shows that \textsc{RoSPr} is more applicable for efficient adaptation because it requires 3 times fewer additional parameters compared to ATTEMPT and also does not require any further fine-tuning of the target task.